flyteorg/flytesnacks/docs/getting_started/running_a_workflow_locally.md

 # Running a workflow locally

-[TK - "Creating a Flyte project" emphasizes that projects enable you to package code to run on a Flyte cluster, so you would expect this article to mention packaging code (and workflow registration), but it doesn't.
-We should probably mention those things at least briefly.]

 ## Running a workflow in a local Python environment

 To quickly test changes to workflow code without the overhead of running a local cluster, you can run a workflow in a local Python environment.

-[TK - either include a note about the limitations of this approach or remove this section, make the entire article about running a workflow in a local cluster, and add a note about how you can run in a local Python environment as well, but that is not a recommended approach]

 ### Prerequisites